Quinten/mini-web-game/README.md

 # pg

-A template for making canvas games.
+A canvas game generated from this template.

 Uses [parcel](https://parceljs.org/) as a build tool.